 We’ve all been there – you’ve spent the entire weekend working on your latest project.
 You can see the finish line up ahead.
 All that’s left is to present the project and congratulate yourself on a job well done.

 This is why backing up is so important.
 It’s an all too easily forgotten failsafe.
-When thinking about web security it’s common to focus on the proactive steps one can take.
-While the right anti-virus software, system updates, and strong passwords play vital role in protecting your website- Backing up frequently gets lost in the mix.
+When thinking about web security, it’s common to focus on the proactive steps one can take.
+While the right antivirus software, system updates, and strong passwords play a vital role in protecting your website, backing up frequently gets lost in the mix.

-This is a great step to keeping your site secure, but creating your own external backup may help your site to be restored to its preferred version in the most timely manner.
-These external backups may be purchased through your provider or set up on your own personal computer.
+This is a great step to keeping your site secure, but creating your own external backup will increase the likelihood that your site can be restored to its preferred version in a timely manner.
+These external backups may be purchased through your provider or set up on your personal computer.

-It is one of the simplest and easiest ways to help improve stability of your site.
+It is one of the simplest and easiest ways to help improve the stability of your site.

 External Backup Drives through your Web Host